646: Gone With the Sinned Edition

 I'm making this happen.

-I don't normally like to eat too many of those, but God said, like, unlimited.
+I don't normally like to eat too many of those, but like God said, like unlimited.
+All right.

-Okay, but my favorite part of this story is that on top of how ridiculous it already is, part of its popularity, if you've seen this on Facebook, is based on people getting it confused with another different kid who got in a skateboard accident and saw his dead dad that story is going viral on tick tock that kid's name is caseon and the fact that god didn't send him back with the message to also change his name is all the proof you need that his story just there you go yeah
+Okay, but my favorite part of this story is that on top of how ridiculous it already is, part of its popularity, if you've seen this on Facebook, is based on people getting confused with another different kid who got in a skateboard accident and saw his dead dad.

-And in here comes Bunny Laboo Boo news.
+And in here comes bunny laboo boo news.
+Oh, yeah.

 For anyone who doesn't have their finger on the pulse of the doll industry like I do, there's a new craze over the last few years called laboo-boo.